James Toney vs. Roy Jones Jr.: Background

 In September 1994, promoter Bob Arum officially announced the highly anticipated title fight between undefeated fighters James Toney and Roy Jones Jr. Toney came into the fight as the IBF super middleweight champion, having won the title on February 13, 1993, from Iran Barkley and having since successfully defended the title three times.
 Jones, the reigning IBF middleweight champion since defeating Bernard Hopkins on May 22, 1993, had defended the middleweight belt only once before vacating the title in order to move up to the super middleweight division and challenge Toney.

 The men were considered to be two of the top fighters in the sport.
-Toney was ranked number two in the pound-for-pound rankings, while Jones was number three.
-Only then-WBC welterweight champion Pernell Whitaker was ranked ahead of them.
+Toney was ranked number two in the pound-for-pound rankings, while Jones was number seven.
+Only then-WBC welterweight champion Pernell Whitaker was ranked ahead of Toney.

 The fights

 De La Hoya vs. Griffith

-In the chief support, 1992 Olympics gold medallist Oscar De La Hoya would make the 1st defence of his lightly regarded WBO lightweight belt against Carl Griffith.
+In the chief support, 1992 Olympics gold medallist Oscar De La Hoya (The Ring:5th) would make the 1st defence of his lightly regarded WBO lightweight belt against Carl Griffith (WBA: 3rd).

 De La Hoya would drop Griffith twice en route to a 3rd round TKO victory.